jroimartin/intelengine/README.md

 command the name of the file without this extension.

 The command's **implementation** is an standalone executable that implements the command's functionality.
 By convention, it must wait for JSON input via STDIN and write its output in JSON format to STDOUT.
 Also, it must exit with the return value 0 when the execution finished correctly, or any other value on error.

 The input of the command is the body of the PUT request sent to the intelsrv's path "/cmd/exec/\<cmdname\>".
 On the other hand, the output of the command will be returned to the client in the response body if the command exited successfully.
 Otherwise, if the command exited with error, an HTTP 500 error code is returned to the client.

+Commands must take care of the input and output types specified in their definition file.
+Also, input and output must be treated as arrays of those types.
+For instance, if the input type is "IP", the command should expect an array of IPs as input.

 Due to these design principles, commands can be implemented in any programming language that can read from STDIN and write to STDOUT.